HH34 MEng Mechanical Engineering / Aerospace (4 yrs)

 - Mathematics for Engineering and the Environment Part II

-In the third year the course includes a Individual Project, which is compulsory for this theme.
+In the third year the course includes a Individual Project.
 In addition to the modules below, students can choose further optional modules to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the Aerospace theme.
-Follow the link for a generic list of P3 optional modules available for the whole Mechanical Engineering programme.
+Follow the link for a list of optional modules available for year 3 of Mechanical Engineering courses.

 - Individual project

-In the fourth year the course includes a Group Design Project, which is compulsory for this theme.
+In the fourth year the course includes a Group Design Project.
 In addition to the modules below, students can choose further optional modules to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the Aerospace theme.
-Follow the link for a generic list of P4 optional modules available for the whole Mechanical Engineering programme.
+Follow the link for a list of optional modules available for year 4 of Mechanical Engineering courses.

 - Group Design Project